MalteHerrmann/ResearchTendermint/README.md

 to receive a proposal block from the proposing validator before jumping to the next voting round and abandoning the currently proposed block.
-Because of this,
-Tendermint can be considered **weakly** or **partly synchronous** while all other parts of the protocol are asynchronous.

 ## Implementation details